haakonsmith/Compendium/README.md

 # Compendium

-A Flutter project for personal data recording and custom functionality.
-This project was envisioned to be very modular with the ability for custom functionality.
+The Compendium wants to be your templated, structured journal, but also your journal for others.
+Where you can jot down everything from someone's (including your own) birthday, to a psychoanalytic profile, and the best part is, you don't have to use any of the functionality.

+This project was built by programmers for programmers, so it's been designed to be extremely modular and customisable.

 ## Flutter version

 Currently this project uses the beta branch of flutter: `Flutter 1.22.0 • channel beta`.
-This is because I wanted to try the web version of Flutter. **This is subject to change**
+This is because ideally this project will have mobile, and desktop support. **This is subject to change**

 ## Packages

-- [Moor](https://moor.simonbinder.eu/docs/getting-started/) – Used for SQLlite backend
+- [Hive](https://docs.hivedb.dev/#/README) – Used for NOSQL backend

 ## Plan